Glaucoma: what is it?

 Although there is no cure for glaucoma it can usually be controlled and further loss of sight either prevented or at least slowed down.

-- Eyedrops – these are the most common form of treatment and must be used regularly.
-In some cases pills are prescribed.
-The drops can be varied to best suit the patient and the type of glaucoma.
+- Eyedrops – This is the most common form of treatment.
+They must be used as prescribed.
+Drops can be varied to best suit the patient and the type of glaucoma.
+In some cases oral medication may be prescribed.

-- Laser (laser trabeculoplasty) – this is performed when eyedrops do not stop deterioration in the field of vision.
-In many cases eyedrops will need to be continued after laser.
+- Laser (laser trabeculoplasty) – This is performed when the eye care practitioner deems necessary but particularly when eye drops do not stop deterioration in the field of vision.
+In some cases eye drops will need to be continued after laser.
 Laser does not require a hospital stay.

-Treatment can save remaining vision but it does not improve eye sight.
+Treatment can save remaining vision BUT it does not improve eye sight, nor repair vision loss due to nerve damage.
+Therefore early detection is paramount.

 Reproduced with kind permission from Glaucoma Australia.